bernardo1024/Sanwaf-Sample/README.md

 # SanWaf Sample Application

-Precondition: See the readme.md in the Sanwaf project for instructions on cloning and installing the jar to your local maven repo
+Precondition: See the readme.md in the Sanwaf-Server project for instructions on cloning and installing the jar to your local maven repo

 Build the application